angular/angular/guides/getting-started.md

 ### Step 6 (Optional): Add Material Icons

-If you want to use the `md-icon` component with the official [Material Design Icons](https://material.io/icons/), load the icon font in your `index.html`.
+If you want to use the `mat-icon` component with the official [Material Design Icons](https://material.io/icons/), load the icon font in your `index.html`.

 ```html